Nissan SR20 Forum Nissan SR20 Forum Header Right

 CURRENT Group Buy #2 thread:

-Originally Posted by Robchaos19 via PM
+Robchaos19 via PM said:

 I am slightly amending the drop height in the front for the B13 springs to 1.25" instead of 1.5" and I am also offering B14 springs, but specs have not quite been finalized yet.
 I will keep you updated on the B14 springs as we work things out.
 Thanks Rob